wifipumpkin3/wifipumpkin3.github.io/_docs/getting-started.md

 wp3 > set pumpkinproxy.beef.url_hook http://172.16.149.141:3000/hook.js
 ```

-Proxys developers and users are welcome to include your proxy into this project, take a look the guidelines [how to create a proxy](#development).
+Proxies developers and users are welcome to include your proxy into this project, take a look the guidelines [how to create a proxy](#development).

 ### Modules